 Is it that secret-sauce font, the comprehensive case studies, intricate graphs, or your shining personality?
 Or is it… something else?

 It might seem like a simple question, but understanding the answer unlocks a world of opportunities for sales reps.

 If your sales presentations are truly effective, they should accomplish these 4 things:

 - Give prospects confidence in your brand

-- Develop a deeper relationship and mutual understanding of needs and priorities
+- Develop a deep relationship and mutual understanding of needs and priorities

-- Convince prospects of the value of your product
+- Convince potential customers of the value of your product

 - Give clear direction for the next conversation